jacobtrvl/temporal-migrate-workflow/next-steps.md

 # Next Steps

-1. Get OpenVPN access to the demo env for Greg and Piotr.
+1. [All] Get OpenVPN access to the demo env for Greg and Piotr.
-1. Set up External DNS server.
+1. [Sundar] Set up dem env, incl.
+External DNS server.
 1. Enhance the workflow to update the external DNS server upon migration.
 (The client should not cache the DNS entry.)

+1. [Sundar] Check on Intel Poland request.